warmist/scripts/docs/deteriorate.rst

 :corpses:  All non-dwarf corpses and body parts.
 This includes potentially
            useful remains such as hair, wool, hooves, bones, and skulls.
 Use them before you lose them!
-:food:     All food and plants, regardles of whether they are in barrels or
+:food:     All food and plants, regardless of whether they are in barrels or
            stockpiles.
 Seeds are left untouched.